Kopernicus/Kopernicus/README.md

 Kopernicus
 ==============================
-December 26th, 2025
+January 11th, 2026
 * Created by: BryceSchroeder and Nathaniel R. Lewis (Teknoman117)
 * Actively maintained by: R-T-B & Phantomical.
 * Formerly maintained by: Thomas P., NathanKell and KillAshley
 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-234:
+New in this latest version release-235:

 1.)
-Fix a error message that would mistakenly identify a nonexisting .png file as a .dds, or vice versa.
+Major performance improvements in loading time and elsewhere courtesy KSPTextureLoader.
+Please update KSPTextureLoader as well for best results.

+2.)
+Fixed broken asteroid density rescaling facilities for stock and Kopernicus generator (it only worked with CustomAsteroids before, lol).

+3.)
+No comets but we are very close.
+Months end is the goal.

 Dependencies: We depend on
 * [HarmonyKSP](https://github.com/KSPModdingLibs/HarmonyKSP/releases)